-I’m a basic researcher with training in biochemistry, food chemistry and cell biology with a keen research interest in the effects of endocrine active environmental substances on human health.
-My research team is located between Swetox (Swedish Toxicology Sciences Research Center) and CLINTEC (Department of Clinical Science, Intervention and Technology).
+I’m a biologist with training in biochemistry, food chemistry and cell biology with a keen research interest in the effects of endocrine active environmental substances on human health.
+My research group is located at CLINTEC (Department of Clinical Science, Intervention and Technology).

 I obtained my PhD education in Finland.
 In my thesis work I studied how dietary lignans (fiber associated polyphenolic compounds) and cadmium (toxic metal) affect estrogen signalling.
 I carried out my first postdoc in a small start-up company in Paris developing a transgenic fish model for the detection of androgen activity of chemicals.
 For my second postdoc I moved my focus from chemicals to early development, and spent three years studying development of pre-implantation mouse embryos and maturation of human ovarian follicles at Karolinska Institute.

 Since 2014 I’m an independent senior researcher.

 2005 MSc in Biochemistry and Food chemistry, University of Turku, Finland

 2008 PhD in Cell biology, University of Turku, Finland.
 Thesis title "Modulation of estrogen signaling by enterolactone and its dietary sources"

 2015 Docent in Endocrine physiology, University of Turku, Finland